-Tabu Search is a heuristic introduced by Glover [Glover 1989].
-It has been successfully used for various system level design problems, such as yield maximisation problems [Alippi et al. 2003], FIR filter design [Traferro et al. 1999], mapping and scheduling of task graphs on SoCs [Wild et al. 2003], and latency-area trade-offs for NoCs [Cardoso et al. 2005].
-Several researchers have compared Tabu Search with other optimisation heuristics, such as Simulated Annealing and Genetic Algorithms and shown the superiority of Tabu Search with regard to optimisation time and quality of results [Hajji et al. 2002; Wild et al. 2003; Pierre and Houeto 2002; Krishnamachari and Wicker 2000; Eles et al. 1997].
+Tabu search is a heuristic introduced by Glover [Glover 1989].
+It has been successfully used for various system-level design problems, such as yield maximization problems [Alippi et al. 2003], FIR filter design [Traferro et al. 1999], mapping and scheduling of task graphs on SoCs [Wild et al. 2003], and latency-area tradeoffs for NoCs [Cardoso et al. 2005].
+Several researchers have compared tabu search with other optimization heuristics, such as simulated annealing and genetic algorithms and shown the superiority of tabu search with regard to optimization time and quality of results [Hajji et al. 2002; Wild et al. 2003; Pierre and Houeto 2002; Krishnamachari and Wicker 2000; Eles et al. 1997].